sameerdharur/mmf/README.md

 ```bash
 python tools/run.py --tasks vqa --datasets vqa2 --model pythia --config configs/vqa/vqa2/pythia.yml --resume_file data/models/pythia.pth --run_type val
 ```

+- The final model reported in the paper can be downloaded [here](https://drive.google.com/file/d/18SCI6CvOVlvLlevxvka_vlQAeTKqGqao/view?usp=sharing).

 # 2. Ranking and Similarity analysis.

 - The validation script could be executed with the trained model to generate the Grad-CAM vectors for each of the three types of questions - reasoning, sub-questions and irrelevant questions.
 These are then written to a CSV file.